MaximusXVIII/nerve-diary/README.md

 1720 Got a sharp nerve pain in my index finger, was a fleeting moment, but never felt that before

 1908 nerve pain under the pinky / palm area, feels like they are numb

+1936 pins and needles on left side of forearm and hand (only effecting the pinky)